Kava-Labs/kava/contrib/README.md

         subnet: 192.168.10.0/16
 ```

 Note that the container is named `kava/kavanode`.
 This docker file is located in `networks/local/kavanode` and can be built by running `make build-docker-local-kava`.
 Note that the container will use the binary that is built from the current repository.
 If you want to use a different binary from a different branch or release, simply checkout that branch or release using git.
-Currently, the default behavior is for all nodes to use the same binary.
-We will cover running testnets with multiple versions of `kvd` in a future section.

 ### Adding Kava Rest Server